 If you want to get fancy – you could mix this all in a food processor or a spice grinder – you’d get a more uniform size mix, but be careful not to process too much, or you’ll have powder!

-Love making your own spice mixes and seasoning blends?
+Love making your own spice blends and seasoning mixes?
 (Me too!).
 Here’s a few to try.

-- Tuscan Seasoning – this one has extra spices, fennel seeds, garlic powder and sundried tomatoes (sometimes lemon zest too!)
+- Tuscan Seasoning.
+This one has has all the ingredients of most Italian seasoning blends, plus a few extra spices.
+I’m talking fennel seeds, garlic powder and sun dried tomatoes (sometimes lemon zest too!)

 - Pumpkin Pie Spice – warm spices, so perfect for Fall!
 Poultry Seasoning – so good, and perfect for roast chicken.

-- Cajun Seasoning – oooh, use this on chicken, fish or shrimp (or french fries)
+- Cajun Seasoning.
+Use this on chicken, fish or shrimp (or french fries)